 Silva's polished club form should also guarantee him a spot in the Portugal squad at this summer's UEFA Euro 2020, where he will be part of a formidable attacking arsenal featuring Bernardo Silva, Bruno Fernandes, Diogo Jota, Pedro Neto, Joao Felix and his idol, Cristiano Ronaldo.
 Portugal's favourite sporting son previously touted Silva as his long-term successor.

 "When I retire, Portugal will be in good hands because they've already found a great striker: Andre Silva," Ronaldo said in the summer of 2017.
 "He's doing a phenomenal job, and not just thanks to his goals."

-Silva already has an impressive return of 16 goals in 38 games for Portugal, but before he thinks about helping the Selecao to defend their continental crown, he wants to secure Frankfurt a place at European football's top table.
-They took another big step towards a top-four finish with victory over fellow Champions League hopefuls Wolfsburg on Matchday 28, Silva scoring one and setting up another in a 4-2 win.
-Since going down 2-1 to the Wolves in December's reverse fixture, Die Adler have lost just once in 17 league games.
+Silva already has an impressive return of 16 goals in 38 games for Portugal, but before he thinks about helping the Selecao to defend their continental crown, he still wants to secure Frankfurt a place at European football's top table.

 Silva hasn't done it all single-handedly in attack this season – Daichi Kamada, Filip Kostic, Amin Younes and Luka Jovic have more than played their part, guiding their team to a brilliant victory over Bayern Munich in one of the two games Silva missed.
-But there's no denying that Frankfurt are a more fearsome prospect with their Silva Surfer on the pitch, and he looks set to guide them back to the brightest lights in the footballing galaxy.
+But there's no denying that Frankfurt are a more fearsome prospect with their Silva Surfer on the pitch, and his goals could still guide them back to the brightest lights in the footballing galaxy.